joedeboom/ts-sidecar/README.md

 ---

+## Additional Setup

+1. **Tailscale Authentication**:
+   After running the script and before the first launch, edit the generated Docker Compose file to include your Tailscale authentication key on the line indicated by `TS_AUTH_KEY=`.

+2. **Service Customization**:
+   Once the containers are up and your sidecar has been authenticated, you can remove or comment out the authentication key line.
+   Edit your service container settings in the Docker Compose file to specify the appropriate image details, volumes, and environment variables as needed.

+3. **Further Configuration**:
+   - You can customize the `service.json` file within the `config` directory if additional configuration specific to your service is required.
+   - Ensure the `TS_CERT_DOMAIN` environment variable is properly set within your infrastructure to resolve certificates.

+---

 ## Generated Files and Directories

 When you run the script, the following structure will be created in your Docker directory (`/home/joe/docker`):